Evan White error opens door for Astros’ late comeback as Mariners lose fourth in a row

 In the end, they still couldn’t figure out how to win a game in Houston.

-A rare error by Evan White, the Mariners’ Gold Glove first baseman, opened the door for the Astros to rally for four runs in the eighth inning in their 7-5 come-from-behind victory over the Mariners, extending Seattle’s misery at Minute Maid Park.
+A rare error by Evan White, the Mariners’ Gold Glove first baseman, opened the door for the Astros to rally for four runs in the eighth inning in their 7-5 come-from-behind victory over the Mariners on Wednesday night, extending Seattle’s misery at Minute Maid Park.

 The Mariners (13-12) have lost four in a row on this road trip and 19 of their past 20 games in Houston.